 The benefits of space management are clear: reduced costs, improved productivity, better employee experience, and more sustainable operations.
 But these outcomes require the right combination of strategy, tools, and ongoing attention.

 Start by understanding your current space utilization through data, not assumptions.
 Implement flexible systems that adapt to hybrid work patterns.
 Involve employees in creating a workplace they actually want to use.
-And continuously refine your approach based on what the data tells you.
+And continuously refine your approach based on what the numbers tell you.

 Gable helps you manage desks, rooms, and workplace data in one platform—so you can reduce costs, improve utilization, and create a workplace your teams actually want to use.